Connect with others who understand.

-Seeing pus coming from any area of your body can be frightening, no matter the color.
-And while leaking pus may be a symptom of hidradenitis suppurativa (HS), that’s not the only cause of pus.
+Seeing pus coming from any part of your body can be worrying, no matter the color.
+Leaking pus can be a symptom of hidradenitis suppurativa (HS), but it can also have many other causes.

-Pus is a fluid that can form in your body after it responds to a threat, such as an infection or HS flare.
-In most cases, when your body believes something is trying to intrude and cause damage, it responds by sending white blood cells and other immune cells to attack the foreign invaders.
-These immune cells damage the intruder cells.
+Pus is a fluid that can form in your body after it responds to a threat, such as an infection or an HS flare.
+In most cases, when your body detects something that could cause harm, it responds by sending white blood cells and other immune cells to attack the foreign invaders.

 Your immune system then begins replacing the damaged cells and dead tissue with healthy cells and tissue.
 This leaves behind the damaged tissue and cells, which then blend with certain white blood cells called macrophages and neutrophils, forming pus.
-Simply put, pus is a byproduct of the body fighting infection.
+Simply put, pus is a sign that your body is trying to fight an infection in that area, and you should talk with a doctor or nurse, especially if the wound is painful, spreading, or not healing.

-When pus drains from a wound, it’s referred to as purulent drainage.
+When pus drains from a wound, it’s called purulent drainage.

 Pus isn’t the only type of fluid that may drain from a wound.
-Besides blood, you may see three types of wound drainage come out of your skin.
+Besides blood, you may see three other types of drainage from a wound.
 Some, but not all, may be a normal part of the healing process.
 The most common are serous drainage and purulent drainage.

 Serous and serosanguineous fluids are both considered a normal part of the wound healing process — unless the amount of drainage seems excessive.

 HS lesions are caused by inflammation rather than infection, although secondary bacterial infections can follow.
-HS abscesses may look similar to an infection due to the open skin and pus drainage.
-Because the treatment for an HS flare-up is different from treatment for an infection, and because HS and infection can sometimes coexist, it’s important to understand what you have.
+These infections develop in an area that’s already damaged or irritated.
+HS abscesses may look similar to an infection because of the open skin and pus drainage.
+Because treatment for an HS flare is different from treatment for an infection, and the two can happen at the same time, it’s important to know whether you have a flare, an infection, or both.

 There’s no single test that can identify whether you’re experiencing HS versus an infection.
 If you’ve never been diagnosed with HS and you see pus on your skin, get medical help from your primary care provider.
 A dermatologist is the most appropriate person to identify HS and help you create a treatment plan tailored to meet your needs.